 Many corporate communication plans fail to convey something fundamental to a company’s operations: its values.
 This is a missed opportunity to influence and energize employees.
 Here are three ways to communicate values in a meaningful way:

-Storytelling can be a powerful tool when you want to communicate your company’s values.
-Internally, storytelling is what motivates and engages your employees, and helps them to buy in to the values of your company.
+Storytelling can be a powerful tool when leaders want to communicate the company’s values.
+Internally, storytelling is what motivates and engages employees, and helps them to buy in to the values of the company.

 Stories let people decide for themselves – one of the great secrets of true influence.
 Other methods of influence – persuasion, bribery or charismatic appeal are push strategies – stories are pull strategy – Anette Simmons “The Story Factor”